 About Our Worm Compost

 Our compost is tested and approved by the US composting council and is a certified made in Alaska product.
-We use no manures of any kind in our compost.
+We use no manures of any kind in our composting soil.

 We use red wiggler worms for most of the composting activity, however, we still need to aerate the material to maintain the proper temperatures for productive composting.
 Materials are generally windowed into 6-8' tall piles.
 The temperatures are monitored regularly.
 When the temperature of the compostables reaches roughly 160 degrees, the pile is then turned.